-Many Coping With Flashbacks also include abreactions, best defined as a physical or emotional reenactment of repressed memory.
-On occasion, Coping With Flashbacks may be accompanied by physical manifestations such as bruising, swelling, or bleeding.
+Many flashbacks also include abreactions, best defined as a physical or emotional reenactment of repressed memory.
+On occasion, flashbacks may be accompanied by physical manifestations such as bruising, swelling, or bleeding.
 I have found this to be quite rare in my own experiences, but when this does happen, it makes dealing with the flashback particularly difficult.

 One thing that is extremely important to understand is that each individual has different levels of tolerance.
 An event that may be a mild inconvenience to one could devastate another for a lifetime.